About Dr. Alfonso

 His research interests include bacterial and fungal sensitivity; and the development and clinical applications of keratoprosthesis, an artificial cornea, which has significant potential for patients awaiting transplants in developing nations where donor tissue is often scarce.
 In addition, with a team of investigators from the University of Miami, he is spearheading ways to make rapid identification of sight threatening eye infections.
 Clinically, Dr. Alfonso specializes in corneal transplants having performed over 1,000 of these in adults and children.

 Dr. Alfonso was appointed as interim chairman of Bascom Palmer in November 2007 and became chairman in June 2009 with the objective of propelling the internationally acclaimed institution to even greater heights by becoming the world leader in the clinical practice of ophthalmology, ophthalmic education and vision research.

 He has served as president of the Miami Ophthalmological Society, Bascom Palmer Eye Institute Alumni Association, Sociedad Iberoamericana de Cornea y Cirugia Refractiva, director of Cuban Ophthalmological Society in Exile, Pan American Association of Ophthalmology, and secretary of Continuing Education in Ophthalmology, Inc., and The Ophthalmology Research Foundation, Inc. He has also served as vice chair of the University of Miami Medical Group, medical director of Anne Bates Leach Eye Hosptial and vice chair of its Board of Governors.
 He is the recipient of the South Florida Business Journal 2008 CEO of the Year award and, in 2009, was inducted into the University of Miami’s most presitgious honor society, Iron Arrow Honor Society.

-He and his wife, Molly, have three children and two grandchildren, and live in Key Biscayne, Florida.
+He and his wife, Molly, have three children and five grandchildren, and live in Key Biscayne, Florida.